Aliases for FTH1 Gene

 GeneCards Summary for FTH1 Gene

-FTH1 (Ferritin, Heavy Polypeptide 1) is a Protein Coding gene.
-Diseases associated with FTH1 include superficial siderosis of the central nervous system and superficial siderosis.
-Among its related pathways are Glucose / Energy Metabolism and Clathrin derived vesicle budding.
-GO annotations related to this gene include iron ion binding and ferroxidase activity.
-An important paralog of this gene is FTL.
+FTH1 (Ferritin Heavy Chain 1) is a Protein Coding gene.
+Diseases associated with FTH1 include Hemochromatosis, Type 5 and Superficial Siderosis Of The Central Nervous System.
+Among its related pathways are Clathrin derived vesicle budding and Validated targets of C-MYC transcriptional repression.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and ferroxidase activity.
+An important paralog of this gene is FTMT.

 Stores iron in a soluble, non-toxic, readily available form.
 Important for iron homeostasis.
 Has ferroxidase activity.
 Iron is taken up in the ferrous form and deposited as ferric hydroxides after oxidation.
 Also plays a role in delivery of iron to cells.
 Mediates iron uptake in capsule cells of the developing kidney (By similarity).